malikdanishkhan/pageRankApp/README.md

           when 2 is passed into showNeighboringNodes() -> it will return = [1, 3, 4]

+## pageRank()

+This function takes in two parameters
+- myGraph list we created
+- number of iterations

+It then finds the page rank values for each node over number of iterations passed into the function.

+For example: if we pass in the myGraph instance we have so far with number of iterations = 2;

+The function will return

+1 : 0.25,0.08333333333333333,0.125

+2 : 0.25,0.20833333333333331,0.16666666666666666

+3 : 0.25,0.375,0.375

+4 : 0.25,0.3333333333333333,0.3333333333333333

+The last element in the array of the values is the page rank calculation for that specific key (node) over the number of iterations passed.

+so node 1 has page rank value of 0.125 node 2 has page rank value of 0.166 node 3 has page rank value of 0.375 node 4 has page rank value of 0.333

+   Node 3 has the highest page rank value followed by node 4 then node 2 and finally node 1.

 ## Available Scripts

 In the project directory, you can run: